 A screenshot of a web page titled 'Connected Session Recording Deployments'.
-It shows a table with one row of data.
-The table has columns: 'BASE URL', 'SESSION RECORDING DEPLOYMENT', 'CONFIGURATION STATUS', and 'LAST UPDATED'.
-The data row shows: 'Site-2-v2103.smarttools.cdm', 'Session Recording deployment', 'Success', and 'Sep 21 2021 11:26 AM'.
-The table includes pagination at the bottom: 'Showing 1-1 of 1 items', 'Page 1 of 1', and '5 rows'.
+The page shows a table with one row.
+The table has columns for 'BASE URL', 'SESSION RECORDING DEPLOYMENT', 'CONFIGURATION STATUS', and 'LAST UPDATED'.
+The data in the table is as follows:

+BASE URL SESSION RECORDING DEPLOYMENT CONFIGURATION STATUS LAST UPDATED Site-2-v2103.smarttools.cdm 1 Success Sep 21 2021 11:26 AM

+At the bottom of the table, there is a footer with the text 'Showing 1-1 of 1 items', 'Page 1 of 1', and '5 rows'.